Vignette: Western Cape Striving to Eliminate the Digital Divide

 Technological Advances Create Digital Divide in Health Care

-1. Can you provide examples that either refute or confirm the idea that a gap exists between the kinds of healthcare services available to the wealthy and the poor in the United States?
+that a gap exists between the kinds of healthcare services available to the

 Answer:

-2. Should healthcare organizations make major investments in telemedicine to provide
+2. Should healthcare organizations make major investments in

 improved services that only the wealthy can afford?